Jojoooo1/hyperledger-logistic-tech-challenge/README.md

 (TCP port 2377 for cluster management communications, TCP and UDP port 7946 for communication among nodes UDP port 4789 for overlay network traffic)

+### Mount the project<br/>
 1. Build the config `build.sh`
-2. Send file created in folder toSendAfterBuild to corresponding host
+2. Send file created in folder toSendAfterBuild to host 2 & 3
-3. Start `startFabric_1.sh` in host1
-4. Start `StartFabric_2.sh` in host 2, `StartFabric_3.sh` in host 3
+3. Start `startFabric_1.sh` in host1, start `StartFabric_2.sh` in host 2, `StartFabric_3.sh` in host 3
-5. Create the identity and chaincode instantiation by executing `initIdentityAndChainCode_1.sh`
+4. Create the identity and chaincode instantiation by executing `initIdentityAndChainCode_1.sh` in host 1
-6. Send the card created in folder toSendAfterIdentityCreation to corresponding host and copy it in the same folder as `initIdentityAndChainCode_x.sh`
+5. Send the card created in folder toSendAfterIdentityCreation to corresponding host and copy it in the same folder as `initIdentityAndChainCode_x.sh`
-7. Start `initIdentityAndChainCode_2.sh` in host 2, `initIdentityAndChainCode_3.sh` in host 3
+6. Start `initIdentityAndChainCode_2.sh` in host 2, `initIdentityAndChainCode_3.sh` in host 3